Explainer · Suppressor Approval Times

 Why suppressor waits are what they are

-The suppressor itself doesn’t set the timeline — the ATF review does.
+The suppressor itself doesn’t set the timeline.
+The ATF review does.
 Your wait depends on the form (buy vs. make), how you filed (e-file vs. paper), owner type, and current ATF workload.
-Since the making and transfer tax dropped to $0, more people have filed, which has kept waits long even though the stamp is now free.
+Since the making and transfer tax dropped to $0, more people have filed, and that added volume is what stretched the Form 1 queue even though the stamp is now free.

-More on the $0-stamp demand wave: NFA wait times after the $0 tax stamp · full data: our latest queue report.
+More on the $0-stamp demand wave: NFA wait times after the $0 tax stamp · full data: The Break Held, and Trusts Followed.

 Frequently Asked Questions